parse-community/parse-dashboard/README.md

 HTTPS and Basic Auth are mandatory if you are accessing the dashboard remotely instead of accessing it from `localhost`.

+## Run with Docker

+It is easy to use it with Docker.
+First build the image:

+  docker build -t parse-dashboard .

+Run the image with your ``config.json`` mounted as a volume

+  docker run -d -p 8080:4040 -v host/path/to/config.json:/src/Parse-Dashboard/parse-dashboard-config.json parse-dashboard

+The container will boot up using the default command ``npm run dashboard``

+However, you can run custom command as well (see ``Deploying in production`` for custom setup)

+  docker run -d -p 8080:4040 -v host/path/to/config.json:/src/Parse-Dashboard/parse-dashboard-config.json parse-dashboard npm start -- --allowInsecureHTTP=1

+If you are not familiar with Docker, ``npm start -- --allowInsecureHTTP=1`` is the custom command.

 ## Deploying in production

 If you're deploying to a provider like Heroku, or Google App Engine, the SSL endpoint is terminated early and handled by the provider and you may encounter this error `Parse Dashboard can only be remotely accessed via HTTPS`.